bcgov/aqwarnings/frontend/warnings/2025-12-19_Kamloops_issue_pm25.md

 ---
 author:
-- Gail Roth
+- Gavin King
 authors:
-- Gail Roth
+- Gavin King
+burnRestrictions: 0
 customMessage: Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
-This is a TEST, not an actual warning
+This is a TEST, not an actual warning.
 date: 2025-12-19
 ice: Issue
-location: Burns Lake
+location: Kamloops
 outputFormat: markdown
 params:
   burnRestrictionEndDate: 2025-09-28